Range Pond State Park Conditions & Activities

 • Old Fields Trail

-(1.5 miles, easy): Hiking/snowshoeing trail with no hills, that loops through the pine forest at Range Pond.
-The trail begins at the North Area gate in the far parking lot of the park.
+(1.5 miles, easy to moderate): Provides single-track skiing that loops through the mixed-growth forest at Range Pond.
+In the winter it is groomed for easier walking and snowshoeing.
+Location: This loop trail begins and ends at the North Area gate in the far parking lot of the park..
 In the winter it is groomed for easy walking and snowshoeing.

 (Back to Trail Conditions Report) (Back to Summer Activities Listing)